 - The sponsored account number where the salary will be charged

-Once approval is obtained for banking, the KSAS Office of Finance and Administration will send a signed form with the banked amount to the department.
+Once approval is obtained for banking, the KSAS Business Office will transfer the appropriate amount to the banking account in SAP and notify the department of the transfer via email.